alexandair/entra-powershell-docs/docs/conceptual/manage-apps.md

 ms.author: cmulligan
 ms.reviewer: stevemutungi

-#Customer intent: As an IT admin managing apps in Microsoft Entra ID, I want to learn hot to manage apps in Microsoft Entra PowerShell so that I can automate app management tasks.
+#Customer intent: As an IT admin managing apps in Microsoft Entra ID, I want to learn how to manage apps in Microsoft Entra PowerShell so that I can automate app management tasks.
 ---

 # Manage apps